snorkleboy/FlyAKite/README.md

 # [FlyaKite](https://flyakite.herokuapp.com)
 ### FlyaKite is a full-stack web application inspired by EventBrite.
-It is a react/redux front end paired with a Ruby on Rails backend.
+It is a React/Redux frontend paired with a Ruby on Rails backend.
 The purpose of the site is to allow users to create events and see events created by other users organized into a variety of categories.
 Users can also bookmark and register for events and search for them in a variety of ways.

 ### contents